-- (4) Notwithstanding anything in this Law contained. the Chief Immigration Officer may, in his discretion. order a prohibited immigrant who has arrived by sea to leave the Colony in the ship in which he arrived without specifying the place to which he is deported. - 14.-(1) Where, upon the application of an immigra- Repatriation tion officer and after hearing the employer or his of destitute employees. representative, it is shown to the satisfaction of the Court that a person, not being a native of the Colony, has entered the Colony for the purpose of performing a contract of service in the Colony and has, during the continuance of, or within six months from, the expiration or earlier determination of such contract become a destitute person, the Court shall declare such person to be a prohibited immigrant and any expenses which have been incurred by the Government on account of the maintenance, medical treatment. repatriation or deportation of such person shall, thereupon. be recoverable from the employer with whom he entered into such contract and where such expenses remain unpaid, the Court shall, upon the application of an immigration officer, without further process, issue an order for the levy of the amount by seizure and sale of sufficient part of the movable property belonging to the employer or for the sale of a sufficient part of the immovable property belonging to such employer.
+15.-(1) Where, upon the application of an immigration Repatriation of destitute officer and after hearing the employer or his representative, employees. it is shown to the satisfaction of the Court that a person, not being a native of the Colony, has entered the Colony for the purpose of performing a contract of service in the

+Colony and has, during the continuance of, or within six months from, the expiration or earlier determination of such contract become a destitute person, the Court shall declare such person to be a prohibited immigrant and any expenses which have been incurred by the Government on account of the maintenance, medical treatment, repatriation or deportation of such person shall, thereupon, be recoverable from the employer with whom he entered into such contract and where such expenses remain unpaid, the Court shall, upon the application of an immigration officer, without further process, issue an order for the levy of the amount by seizure and sale of sufficient part of the movable property belonging to the employer or for the sale of a sufficient part of the immovable property belonging to such employer.

-- (2) Every such order shall be executed in the same manner as an order for the payment of a penalty under the provisions of the Criminal Procedure Law, 1948, or any Law 40 of 1948 amending or substituted for the same. - 15.-(1) Where, upon the application of an immigration Recovery of officer and after hearing the person concerned, it is shown deportation, to the satisfaction of a Court that any expenses have been incurred by Government in connection with the maintenance, medical treatment or deportation person or of his wife, children or other dependents, the Court shall, without further process, issue an order for the levy of the amount by seizure and sale of a sufficient part of the movable property belonging to such person or for the sale of a sufficient part of the immovable property belonging to such person.
+(2) Every such order shall be executed in the same manner as an order for the payment of a penalty under the provisions of the Criminal Procedure Law or any Law amending or substituted for the same.

+r6.-(1) Where, upon the application of an immigration officer and after hearing the person concerned, it is shown to the satisfaction of a Court that any expenses have been incurred by Government in connection with the maintenance, medical treatment or deportation of any prohibited immigrant or of his wife, children or other dependants, the Court shall, without further process, issue an order for the levy of the amount by seizure and sale of a sufficient part of the movable property belonging to such person or for the sale of a sufficient part of the immovable property belonging to such person.

-(2) Every such order shall be executed in the same manner as an order for the payment of a penalty under the provisions of the Criminal Procedure Law, 1948, or any Law amending 40 of 1948 or substituted for the same.
+(2) Every such order shall be executed in the same manner as an order for the payment of a penalty under the provisions of the Criminal Procedure Law or any Law amending or substituted for the same.